Official Website of

 participated on discussion panels (often as the moderator because of his

 interviewing skills), assisted in teaching seminars about how to write, even been the Master of Ceremonies twice.
 A veteran

-DragonCon, ConCarolinas, LibertyCon, StellarCon, SheVaCon, Atomacon, and
+programming at DragonCon, ConCarolinas, LibertyCon, StellarCon, SheVaCon,

-In his acceptance speech, Stephen thanked the three podcasters who had encouraged him to create a podcast when he knew little about how podcasting was done: Mur Lafferty, Tee Morris, and Rich Sigfrit.
+In his acceptance speech, Stephen thanked the three podcasters who had encouraged him to create a podcast back in 2005 when he knew little about how podcasting was done: Mur Lafferty, Tee Morris, and Rich Sigfrit.
 Stephen also thanked his photographer and assistant, Peggy Gregory, for helping him throughout his many promotional travels to conventions, book signings, and TV appearances.